VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 ## Slicer Bed Shape

 The printer bed shape need to be set as shown below, to avoid collisions with the dock during printing.

+Depending on the umbilical mounting solution on the tool-head side, the lost y can be between 120mm to 140mm.

 *Note: It can be seen here that the max print height was set to 235mm.
 This is recommended for new machines to avoid umbilical tangling.
 However, if you are willing to do some tuning to the tension of the umbilical or add a top hat to the system, the max print height can be increased to 250mm or 300mm.*